martclanor/vscode-mf6-syntax/README.md

 - Code folding based on MF6 block structure
 - Code snippets based on MF6 block structure
 - Others: comment-toggling, auto-closing quotes, surrounding quotes

+## Usage

+The extension activates based on the file's extension.
+If not detected, use `Change Language Mode` in VS Code and set it to `MODFLOW 6`.

 ## Release Notes